Easy As Cookies

 Instructions

 • In a large bowl or stand mixer, mix together the flour and yeast.
 Stir in the water and make a dough that's neither too stiff nor too sticky.
-Add a little more flour or water as necessary.
+Add a little more flour or water as needed.

 • Place dough in a lightly oiled bowl, coat dough with oil, and cover with plastic wrap.
 Let rise for 2-4 hours, until doubled in size.
 Degas the dough, return it to the bowl, cover, and refrigerate overnight.